🚀 See Middesk in action with an instant, self-guided demo

 Organizations seeking client or partner relationships should avoid entities on OFAC’s sanctions lists, as they are illegal—or at least very risky—to associate with.
 However, just because an entity isn’t on OFAC’s lists doesn’t mean it’s not still too risky for an organization to form or continue a relationship with.
 There are other risk indicators for a business—as well as its owners—that an organization must consider before making a final decision.

-Middesk’s Business Verification solution is designed to gather all the information an organization needs to verify the identity of a business (and its owners, via an integration with Socure) and assess the risks of a relationship with it.
+Middesk’s Business Verification soluton is designed to gather all the information an organization needs to verify the identity of a business (and find out who owns it, via an integration with Socure) and assess the risks of a relationship with it.
 That includes registration information, watchlist screening, legal proceeding details, and more.
-Plus, with Middesk’s Business Underwriting solution, an organization can find lien filings and other information that can indicate financial risks in partnering with a business.
+Plus, with Middesk’s Business Underwriting tool, an organization can find lien filings and other information that can indicate financial risks in partnering with a business.

 No items found.